web analytics

 Sole Trader: Cost and time saver.
 Setting up one is no big headache.
 A bit of paperwork and you are all set.

-Sole Trader: Less tax efficient.
+Sole Trader: Less and more tax efficient.
 As the sole owner of your business, you will be required to pay national insurance contributions (NIC) as well as income tax as your personal.
 You will have to pay Class 2 & Class 4 national insurance along with income tax on all your profits, the rates of which are generally higher than the corporation tax rates of a limited company.

 Limited Company: Tax efficiency is up to the mark.
 As a limited company, you will only be required to pay up the corporation tax on the profits gained, which is currently at a rate of 19%, fairly lower than personal income tax rates.
 It can be paid as a combination of dividends and salary which will minimise your PAYE (tax you pay on your earnings throughout the year) and NIC outgoings.
-Once you pay the tax, you can take the net profit either as a dividend or keep it with the company itself.
+Once you pay the tax, you can take the net profit either as a dividend or keep it with the trader or limited company itself.
 Or the best, consult an expert in Corporate Tax Planning and have nothing to worry about.

-Sole Trader allowable expenses: Being a sole trader you won’t be able to get the taste of tax-free benefits and incentives.
+Sole Trader allowable expenses: Being a sole trader you won’t be able to get the taste of tax-free tax benefits and incentives.
 In order to claim tax relief, your business expenses must be incurred wholly and exclusively for the purposes of the trade.
 HMRC has certain strict rules regarding what expenses can be claimed and what not.

 • Business stationery, printing costs, equipment like computers and printers and computer software.